How to use our REST API to send telemetry or metadata into DevicePilot

 DevicePilot has a simple REST API for POSTing device data.
 You post a JSON body of properties, to

 We use token authentication so you'll need to supply two headers to the POST:

 "Authorization: Token xxxxyyyyzzzz"

-Your API key can be found in the user settings page.
+Your API key can be found in the Tokens page.

 Your device objects may contain any properties you like, so long as they do not begin with $.
 The $ symbol is reserved for DevicePilot system properties, some of which you can pass in to describe your data.
 These include: